-- Playoffs begin in August and are single elimination - Playoff teams include 1st and 2nd (and in some cases 3rd) place teams) from each POD based on regular season records.
-Playoffs involve split squads using both courses simultaneously. - Semi-Finals and the Championship match ("Final Four") for each league is hosted by the CGA at different predetermined sites and dates (October/November).
+- A. Playoffs begin NO LATER than August 1st and are single elimination - B. NEW for 2023 Teams will be permitted one (1) date extension for the entirety of the playoffs.
+If a team cannot host their matches by the target date for each round, it is recommended to host all matches at course of the team who is able to host by the target date, OR at a neutral site. - C. Playoff teams include 1st and 2nd (and in some cases 3^{rd)} place teams) from each POD based on regular season records.
+Playoffs involve split squads using both courses simultaneously. - D. NEW for 2023 Seeding will be based on region assignment, accumulated match points and pod standings.
+Any variations will be determined by the Interclub Committee. - E. Semi-Finals and the Championship match ("Final Four") for each league is hosted by the CGA at different predetermined sites and dates (October/November). - F. NEW for 2023 The Senior and Super Senior Semi-Finals and Championship matches will be hosted simultaneously at the same site.

-3. STARTING TIMES:
+4. STARTING TIMES:

-- Pre-determined and mutually agreed upon by BOTH team captains. - Starting times should be selected that will ensure completion of play prior to darkness. - Play may start from the 1st or 10th tees (see Interclub Rule 9.E). - The preferred first tee is on the nine where the odd number handicap strokes fall on the scorecard \(\Pi \) "Shotgun" starts are allowed when a single and/or double tee start is not practical.
-(Interclub Rule 9.E).
+- A. Pre-determined and mutually agreed upon by BOTH team captains. - B. Starting times should be selected that will ensure completion of play prior to darkness. - C. Play may start from the 1st or 10th tees (see Interclub Rule 10.E).

-4. DEFINITION OF TEAM & MATCH ROSTERS:
+5. DEFINITION OF TEAM & MATCH ROSTERS:

-- A. TEAM ROSTERS: There is no limit as to the number of eligible players listed on a TEAM ROSTER.
-ELIGIBLE PLAYERSMAY BE NOT BE ADDED FOLLOWING THE END OF THE REGULAR SEASON (SEE 4.C below). - NOTE: Team rosters may include eligible members from clubs under the same ownership. - B. MATCH ROSTERS consist of eight (8) competing players from each team at each regular season and all play-off matches. - C. Players MUST compete in a Regular Season Match to be able to compete in the playoffs. - D. CLUB(s) may sponsor more than one team under the following guidelines: - 1.
-Complete separate entry forms and fees for each team. - 2.
-There is availability to complete a POD. - 3.
-Each team competes in a different POD, unless approval is granted by the CGA. - 4.
+- A. NEW FOR 2023 TEAM ROSTERS: There is no limit as to the number of eligible players listed on a TEAM ROSTER, BUT EACH TEAM'S ROSTER MUST have a minimum of 12 players.
+NOTE: Captains should double-check a players scoring profile on GHIN for the minimum 10 posted scores and a valid Low H.I. (takes 20 posted scores to establish) before adding to the Team Roster. - B. MATCH ROSTERS for the REGULAR, SENIOR and SUPER SENIOR leagues will consist of eight (8) competing players from each team at each regular season and play-off matches. - C. Players MUST compete in a Regular Season Match in order to be eligible to compete in the playoffs. - D. CLUB(s) may sponsor more than one team under the following guidelines: - i.
+Can ensure each team meets the minimum number of players on the TEAM roster (twelve 12) - ii.
+Complete separate entry forms and fees for each team. - iii.
+There is availability to complete a POD. - iv.
+Each team competes in a different POD. (unless pre-approved by the Interclub Committee) - v.
 Both teams contain balanced handicap ranges.
-The clubs' Head Pro shall designate the distinction of the two teams and without hierarchy.

-NOTE: A player may not be listed on two TEAM rosters.
+NOTE: A player may not be listed on two TEAM rosters within the same league.
 Players shall remain on their initial TEAM roster for the entire season once they have competed in a match.
-Penalty for a player representing two teams: Forfeiture of points from any previous matches played and possible disqualification of both teams for the remainder of the current Interclub season.
+Penalty for a player representing two teams:

+Forfeiture of points from any previous matches played and possible disqualification of both teams for the remainder of the current Interclub season.